gordonbrander/notebook/src/documents/web-activities-primer/what-can-they-do.html.md

 order: '1.5'
 ---

-What can I do with web activities?
+What can I do with Web Activities?
 ==================================

 Lots of things.
 Here's an initial list: